This page contains affiliate links. Please read our disclosure for more info.

 There are many other islands to explore in the Cook Islands that only a handful of travellers get to.
 We’d love to go back and explore Mangaia, Mauke and Mitiaro.
-You can read more about our travels in Fiji and the Cook Islands here.

 This is the final part of our tropical island series but keep the recommendations coming for where we can find slices of paradise like these in Latin America.
 We have a serious tropical island craving!

 Well Erin I tell you we share something in common, actually a lot.